bartvanhoey/MauiAbpOpenIddict/README.md

   abp new BookStore -u blazor -o BookStore
 ```

-### Implement the Web Application Development tutorial (part1-5)

-To follow along make sure you have a protected BookAppService in the BookStore application.
-For this article I followed the **Web Application Development tutorial** till **part 5: Authorization**.

 ### Add the section below in the appsettings.json file of the DbMigrator project

 ```bash